 All positions are full-time (40 hours per week) research positions in MSU’s College of Communication Arts and Sciences.
-Positions will begin on May 19, 2014 and continue through July 25, 2014 (10 weeks).
-All positions will pay between $15-$20 based on experience, which will total $6000-$8000 for the whole summer.
+Positions will begin on May 22, 2017 and continue through July 28, 2017 (10 weeks).
+All positions will pay between $15-$20 per hour based on experience, which will total $6000-$8000 for the whole summer.
 All students will be assigned a faculty member as their advisor for the summer.
 Additionally, students will work with either a doctoral student or faculty mentor on a day-to-day basis while completing the project.
 Students will decide on a project in consultation with their mentor and advisor, and will carry out that project over the course of the summer.
 By the end of the summer they should produce a finished product (poster, paper, software, etc.) that they can be proud of, show to future employers or admissions committees, and present at an end-of-the-summer student research symposium.
 Periodically through the summer there will be additional activities to help train students in research, ethics, and the practicalities of doing research as a career (e.g. applying to graduate school).

 To apply, please send a resume, an unofficial copy of your transcript, and a brief statement of interest to firstname.lastname@example.org.
 We will begin reviewing applications on March 12th, 2017 and will continue until the positions are filled.
 The statement of interest should include why you are interested in one of these positions, what you are hoping to do for a career, and how this position will help achieve those goals.